sparkflows/sparkflows-docs/docs/user-guide/quick-start/4-create-workflow.rst

 Click the 'Create' button and choose the type of workflow you want to create.
 In the 'Create Workflow' page, enter a name, category, and description of the workflow.
 The category is used to group various workflows.
 For instance, if you have several workflows for customer reports, you can group them by specifying the 'Customer Reports' category.

-Click "Save" to save the empty workflow.
+Click 'Save' to save the empty workflow.

 Add Processors